Impact

 Risk and Exploitability

-Because no EPSS score is available and the vulnerability is not listed in the CISA KEV catalog, the exact exploitation probability remains unknown.
-However, the attack vector is likely internal or application‑level; an attacker or malicious user who can send metrics to the vulnerable library can craft payloads containing newline and other control characters to trigger injection.
+CVSS score of 9.1 indicates critical severity; the EPSS score of 0.00316 indicates a very low exploitation probability, and the vulnerability is not listed in the CISA KEV catalog.
+Nonetheless, the attack vector is likely internal or application‑level; an attacker or malicious user who can send metrics to the vulnerable library can craft payloads containing newline and other control characters to trigger injection.
 The impact hinges on the availability of the metrics service and the ability to inject data, making the risk moderate to high for environments that rely on accurate monitoring for operational decisions.

 OpenCVE Enrichment